vsvishalsharma/chrysalis/README.md

 # Cryshalis

-Cryshalis is a collaborative whiteboard application inspired by Miro, with an integrated video call feature to enhance team collaboration and communication.
+Cryshalis is a collaborative whiteboard , with an integrated video call feature to enhance team collaboration and communication.
 Built with modern web technologies, Cryshalis aims to provide a seamless and interactive user experience for brainstorming, planning, and visual collaboration.

 ## Features